CIF Parser¶

 – the opposite ofas_string()

-– add quotes appropriate for the content of the string (usually, no quotes are necessary and no quotes are added).
+– adds quotes appropriate for the content of the string (usually, quotes are not necessary and not added).

 double rfree = cif::as_number(raw_rfree_string); // NaN if it's '?' or '.'